firestar2202/firestar2202.github.io/_pages/about.md

 I’m passionate about teaching, language exchange, sociology, technology, robotics, mathematics, computer science, and any intersection of these!
 I believe the best ideas are ones that can combine thinking from different, unlikely sources.

 Outside of academics, I am a competitive fencer and 2025 individual Ivy League Champion.
 I love reading, writing, photography, working out, playing games, and learning new things.
+I am fluent in both English and French, and currently learning Korean.

 Please reach out to me if you are interested in scheduling an introductory [tutoring session](/tutoring/).